Famous Bad People: Abraham (Genesis 12, 16, 20)

 And sure enough, when they arrived in Egypt, everyone spoke of her beauty.
 When the palace officials saw her, they sang her praises to their king, the pharaoh, and she was taken into his harem.
 Then Pharaoh gave Abram many gifts because of her—sheep, cattle, donkeys, male and female servants, and camels.

 The results of Abraham’s plan: Abraham’s life was spared.
 He received many gifts and obtained a position of influence in Egypt.
 The bad news, though: he lost his wife to Pharaoh’s harem.
 God had called him to a new land and promised to make a great nation from him.
-Yet picture Abraham at this point.
+Imagine Abraham at this moment.
 His plan works, but he sits in a tent in Egypt with all of God’s promises dangling like frayed threads: no land, no family, nothing even resembling the beginnings of a blessing.
 It was the first time that Abraham was faced with the challenge of trusting God, even though obstacles stood in the way of God’s promises being fulfilled.
 But it wouldn’t be the last.

 Abraham’s plan worked – but in some ways it didn’t.
 Read what happened in verses 17-20: